 NB!
 From 10th of March it is required to be tested prior coming to Lithuania and present the negative test not older than 72 hours.

 Even though nationwide quarantine was declared, travelling to Lithuania is still possible.
 However you should note it is not recommended (the official EU website).
 Lithuania is not doing very well to stop the spread of COVID-19 in the country.
-Even though recently the situation started to stabilize, however quite strict restrictions and regulations still apply at least until 28th of February, 2021.

 Also, there will be stricter control of passengers in Lithuanian airports and ports.
 NB!
 From Wednesday morning (17th of February), there will be border control between Lithuania and Poland.